 1 2 3 4 5 6 7 8 9 10 11

-use Symfony\Component\Cache\Adapter\ApcuAdapter; use Symfony\Component\Cache\Adapter\ChainAdapter; use Symfony\Component\Cache\Adapter\FilesystemAdapter; $cache = new ChainAdapter([ new ApcuAdapter(), // does NOT implement PruneableInterface new FilesystemAdapter(), // DOES implement PruneableInterface ]); // prune will proxy the call to FilesystemAdapter while silently skipping ApcuAdapter $cache->prune();
+use Symfony\Component\Cache\Adapter\ApcuAdapter; use Symfony\Component\Cache\Adapter\ChainAdapter; use Symfony\Component\Cache\Adapter\FilesystemAdapter; $cache = new ChainAdapter([ new ApcuAdapter(), // does NOT implement PruneableInterface new FilesystemAdapter(), // DOES implement PruneableInterface ]); // prune will proxy the call to FilesystemAdapter while silently skip ApcuAdapter $cache->prune();

 This work, including the code samples, is licensed under a Creative Commons BY-SA 3.0 license.